-The process of creating an SDV team can be an exciting one.
-It is a process of gathering together motivated like-minded individuals that ready and raring to face an organization’s challenge.
+The process of creating an SDV Team can be an exciting one.
+It is a process of gathering, motivated, like-minded individuals that are ready and raring to face an organization’s challenge.
 The organization is excited to have a team of individuals to meet this challenge, and the volunteers with their new roles are eager to start work right away.

-So what exactly is a Team Charter?
+So, what exactly is a Team Charter?